kanitkameh/dot-files/README.md

 # dot-files
-This is a repository which has configuration files(for vim, shells, window managers, etc.) and scripts for deploying them on your machine and keeping track of their versions on git.
+This is a repository which has configuration files(for vim, shells, window managers, etc.) and scripts for deploying them on your machine allowing you to keeping track of their versions on git.
-Just clone the repository and edit the configuration files and scripts(in case you want to add more config files to track) to your liking.
+Just clone the repository and edit the configuration files and scripts to your liking.
+New files and directories should be added to `mkSymlinks.sh` script to be deployed and to `deleteSymlinks.sh` script to be removed.
 If you want to keep your configurations files in your own github repo then fork this one and clone yours instead.
 ```
 git clone git@github.com:kanitkameh/dot-files.git